alphagov/smart-answers/doc/smart-answers/flow-definition.md

 #### In-question blocks

 All question definition blocks, must include a single `next_node` block.
-A number of other in-question blocks can optionally be defined by passing a block to any of the following methods on `SmartAnswer::Node` & `SmartAnswer::Question::Base`: `on_response`, `validate`, `next_node` & `calculate`.
+A number of other in-question blocks can optionally be defined by passing a block to any of the following methods on `SmartAnswer::Node` & `SmartAnswer::Question::Base`: `on_response`, `validate` and `next_node`.
 The `save_input_as` method is used in a similar way, but does not accept a block.

 The value of `self` inside all these blocks is an instance of `SmartAnswer::State` ([see above](#state)).
 The code inside these blocks is executed at request time, not at flow definition time.